karatelabs/karate/karate-core/README.md

 * input('#yetAnotherId', 'foo')
 ```

-You can switch on a capability of Karate's UI automation driver support to "always wait":
+You can switch on a capability of Karate's UI automation driver support to "always wait", which means a [`wait()`](#driverwait) will be fired automatically behind the scenes - for *all* subsequent steps:

 ```cucumber
 * driver.alwaysWait = true